longhorn2000/ETL_Project/README.md

 The last step was to transfer our final output into a Database.
 We created a database and respective tables to match the columns from the final Panda’s Data Frame using MYSQL and then connected to the database using SQLAlchemy and loaded the result. utilized PgAdmin

 Summary
-There were some limitations to our findings due....
+There were some limitations to our findings due to the data available.
+Census data only current to 2019 population from zipcodes.